Cody Rhodes: Intercontinental Champion (2011–2012)

-Rhodes then feuded with SmackDown commentator Booker T, attacking him from behind on several occasions and successfully retaining the Intercontinental Championship against him at TLC: Tables, Ladders & Chairs and on the January 6, 2012 SmackDown.
-In the 2012 Royal Rumble match, Rhodes lasted over 40 minutes and eliminated more wrestlers than other any other competitor with six, before he was eliminated by Big Show.
-At Elimination Chamber Rhodes pinned Big Show in the World Heavyweight Championship Elimination Chamber match, before being eliminated by Santino Marella.
+Rhodes then feuded with SmackDown commentator Booker T, attacking him from behind on several occasions and successfully retaining the Intercontinental Championship against him at TLC: Tables, Ladders & Chairs on December 18 and on the January 6, 2012, SmackDown.
+At the Royal Rumble on January 29, Rhodes competed in the Royal Rumble match, lasting over 40 minutes and eliminating more wrestlers than other any other competitor with six, before he was eliminated by Big Show.
+At Elimination Chamber on February 19, Rhodes pinned Big Show in the World Heavyweight Championship Elimination Chamber match, before being eliminated by Santino Marella.
 Rhodes spent the following weeks highlighting Big Show's embarrassing moments in previous WrestleManias, often costing Big Show to lose matches in the process.
-At WrestleMania XXVIII, Rhodes lost the Intercontinental Championship to Big Show, ending his near eight-month reign of 233 days.
+At WrestleMania XXVIII on April 1, Rhodes lost the Intercontinental Championship to Big Show, ending his near eight-month reign of 233 days.

 Following the loss at WrestleMania, Rhodes went on a brief losing streak, due to Big Show distracting him during matches.
-Four weeks after losing the title, Rhodes regained it at Extreme Rules by defeating Big Show in a Tables match.
-On the May 7 episode of Raw, Rhodes retained his title against Big Show in a rematch after getting himself counted out.
-Two weeks later at Over the Limit, Rhodes lost the Intercontinental Championship to the returning Christian.
-He would go on to lose to Christian in a rematch for the title at No Way Out.
+Four weeks after losing the title, Rhodes regained it at Extreme Rules on April 29 by defeating Big Show in a Tables match.
+On the May 7 episode of Raw SuperShow, Rhodes retained his title against Big Show in a rematch after getting himself counted out.
+Two weeks later at Over the Limit on May 20, Rhodes lost the Intercontinental Championship to the returning Christian.
+He would go on to lose to Christian in a rematch for the title at No Way Out on June 17.
 On the June 29 SmackDown, Rhodes and David Otunga were defeated by Christian and United States Champion Santino Marella in a Money in the Bank qualification match for the World Heavyweight Championship, due to Otunga being pinned.
 Afterwards, Rhodes claimed that he had not lost and demanded another chance.
 Four days later on Super SmackDown Live, the WWE Board of Directors granted Rhodes another shot and he defeated Christian to earn a spot in the match.
-At Money in the Bank, he was unsuccessful as the match was won by Dolph Ziggler.
+At Money in the Bank on July 15, he was unsuccessful as the match was won by Dolph Ziggler.
 On September 16 at Night of Champions, Rhodes failed to capture the Intercontinental Championship from The Miz in a fatal-four-way match, also involving Rey Mysterio and Sin Cara.